TheExploration/ski-bc/README.md

 ## Notes:

+- Saves the resorts you select
-Forecast snow and temperature are conservative
+- Forecast snow and temperature are conservative

-Tends to underestimate interior mountains and overestimate coastal mountains
+- Tends to underestimate interior mountains and overestimate coastal mountains